-In 1997, Cilla was honoured with an OBE (Order of the British Empire) by Queen Elizabeth II for her achievements in the entertainment industry.
+In 1997, Cilla was honoured with an Order of the British Empire (OBE) by Queen Elizabeth II for her achievements in the entertainment industry.

 In 1999, after 30 years of marriage, Cilla’s beloved husband and manager Bobby Willis sadly passed away at the age of 57.
 Bobby was not only acknowledged and respected for his skilful management of Cilla’s career, he was a songwriter, executive TV producer and executive producer of many stage productions.
 Following Bobby’s death Cilla’s eldest son Robert took over as her manager.

-In December 2008, Cilla took to the stage at the Liverpool Empire to play the Fairy Godmother in a new big-budget production of pantomime ‘Cinderalla’ – the shows were Cilla’s first pantomime for 17 years and were also the finale to Liverpool’s year as “European Capital of Culture 2008”.
-Cilla incorporated in her magical routine hit songs such as “You’re My World”.
+For Christmas 2008, Cilla took to the stage at the Liverpool Empire as the Fairy Godmother, in a big-budget revamp of the pantomime ‘Cinderella’ – this was Cilla’s first pantomime for 17 years and was also the finale to Liverpool’s year as “European Capital of Culture 2008”.

 In September 2013, Cilla celebrated 50 glittering years in show business.
 This magnificent milestone was marked by a TV special ‘The One and Only Cilla Black‘ for ITV as well as the release of a photo memoir and a greatest hits compilation ‘The Very Best Of Cilla Black’ (this became a No. 1 selling album for Cilla in the UK & NZ after her passing in August 2015).

 Later in 2014, Cilla received a special BAFTA award for her outstanding contribution to entertainment and also the first ever Royal Television Society ‘Legends’ Award recognising her 50 years in the television business.

-On 1 August 2015, to the shock of the Nation it was announced that Cilla had died at her holiday home near Estepona, Spain aged 72.
-Paul McCartney, Ringo Starr, Paul O’Grady, Bruce Forsyth and Prime Minister David Cameron were among friends, colleagues in the entertainment industry and politicians who expressed their sorrow at Cilla’s death.
+On 1 August 2015, to the shock of the Nation it was announced that Cilla had died at her holiday home in Spain aged just 72.
+Paul McCartney, Ringo Starr, Paul O’Grady, Bruce Forsyth and Prime Minister David Cameron were among friends, colleagues in the entertainment industry and politicians who expressed their sorrow at Cilla’s untimely death.

 For more information on Cilla Black’s life and career refer to her Top 5 best-selling autobiography ‘What’s It All About?‘.